fujirinngo/subreddit-metadata-scraper/README.md

 ### Set-up for PRAW
 Since PRAW uses the Reddit API, the following steps are necessary:
 1) Access a Reddit account (if you do not have one sign up at https://reddit.com)
-2) Follow this guide to create an application and get a client ID and client secret.
+2) Follow this guide to create an application and get a client ID and client secret: https://github.com/reddit-archive/reddit/wiki/OAuth2.
 3) Replace the strings "CLIENT ID HERE", "CLIENT SECRET HERE", "APP NAME HERE" in lines 9 and 10 of **metadata_scraper.py** with your client ID, client secret, and app name in step 2

 ## Running the Scraper